 64 mode.
 Some people argue the 128 didn’t need to be 64-compatible.
 But the knock on the Plus/4 was that it wasn’t 64-compatible, and they weren’t going to make that mistake again.
 Apple tried something similar with the Apple III, walking away from its earlier machine, and the Apple III flopped about as badly as the Plus/4 did.
 Backward compatibility sold computers in the 1980s.
 To a large degree it still does now.
 Lack of 64 compatibility was one of the things that doomed the Commodore 256.

 It would have been nice if they could have gone about it differently, building an enhanced 64, without doing the dual-mode thing.
 Add more video modes to the VIC-II, stuff like that.
 But that wasn’t an option.
 The engineers who designed the VIC-II and the SID were gone soon after the 64 hit the market.
 Perhaps someone else could have gone in and revised them–someone else did design a VIC-III for the never-released C-65–but they wouldn’t have been able to go from concept to finished machine in 5 months if they had.

 The VDC.
 Herd never did have anything nice to say about the 8563 VDC chip, used for 80-column text mode and RGB graphics.
-He would have preferred to use a Motorola 6845 for that capability.
-Going in house probably seemed cheaper at first, but with the problems they had getting the 8563s to work right, buying off-the-shelf 6845s probably would have ended up being cheaper.
+He would have preferred to use a Motorola 6845 (or, presumably, Commodore’s own very similar MOS 6545) for that capability.
+Salvaging the VDC from the project it was designed for probably was appealing, but with the problems they had getting the 8563s to work right, going with the 6545 or even buying 6845s probably would have ended up being cheaper.